List of features removed in Windows 10

 Windows 10 is a version of Windows NT and the successor of Windows 8.1.
-Some features of the operating system were removed in comparison to Windows 8 and Windows 8.1, and further changes in features offered have occurred within subsequent feature updates to Windows 10.
+Some features of the operating system were removed in comparison to Windows 8 and Windows 8.1, and further changes in by now discontinued features have occurred within subsequent feature updates to Windows 10.
 The removed features are listed as follows (both original and later releases).